mokolabs/styler/README.markdown

 Usage
 =====

-To use Styler, just update your layouts with this code:
+To use Styler, update your layouts with this code:

     <head>
     <title>the.rails.ist</title>